27 May 2005

 R. Linda:

-Well now, I made arrangements for such and he informed yours truly that he would not be at home, for he had some appointment.
+Well, I made arrangements for such, and he informed yours truly that he would not be at home, for he had some appointment.
 Being I still had me key to the old apartment, I told him I'd let meself in, take me stuff and leave the key with the Super.
 He was good with that idea and told me to help meself to a soft drink or beer in his new fridge if I so wanted.
-Nice fellow that Flanagan I be thinking.
+Nice fellow that Flanagan, I be thinking.

-Of course, as soon as she saw me, she flew up the stairs faery dust and all, and upon arrival, and her eyes fell upon the wife, the smile disappeared and a wicked grimace took over her faery features making it more screwed up than usual.
+Of course, as soon as she saw me, she flew up the stairs, faery dust and all.
+Upon arrival, her eyes fell upon the wife, and the smile disappeared, replaced by a wicked grimace that took over her faery features, making them more screwed up than usual.

 We smiled back and knocked upon the door of Alison's abode because we had told her we'd be up to say hello.
 The three of us stood in uncomfortable silence, me and Ton hoping the wee Tink would go back to her barking mutt, but no, she continued to wait with us.